Our bariatric support groups are open to everyone and FREE of charge.

 We are here with answers to any question.

-TRI STATE BARIATRICS offers several support groups in our different locations each week.
+TRI STATE BARIATRICS offers several support groups in our different locations.
 Please check our calendar to find the next support group meeting near you.

 Our support groups are led by our team of caring and compassionate healthcare professionals.
 We ensure that our support group meetings are non-judgmental and allow all patients to feel safe and comfortable.

 We offer a “bariatric plate and utensils” giveaway with our best ideas on how to jump-start your diet.